Homelessness

 The U.S. Cities With the Most Homeless People

 Around half of all unsheltered homeless people in the U.S. are located in California.
+This is despite the fact that some areas in the state have recently stopped counting unhoused homeless populations, as has Seattle.
 The rates of unsheltered homeless populations are also high in other states on the West Coast.
 Tent cities are common occurrences in these states as a result of the growing unsheltered homeless populations.
-This very visible symptom of homelessness has proven divisive, and while some cities have embraced designated areas for camping as a solution for unsheltered people, others have recently cracked down on encampments, for example Sacramento, San Jose and Oakland.
+This very visible symptom of homelessness has proven divisive, and while some cities have embraced designated areas for camping as a solution for unsheltered people, others have cracked down on encampments, for example Sacramento, San Jose and Oakland.

-Half of the U.S. homeless population is scattered across the country's 50 biggest cities and their surrounding areas.
-22 percent of them live in just two cities - New York and Los Angeles.
-Despite its considerable homeless population, New York has a very low rate of unsheltered individuals: only 5.4 percent lived on the streets in early 2022, which is in part due to the two cities opposing climates.
-In California 67.3 percent of homeless people were listed as unsheltered at the same time.
+More than half of the U.S. homeless population is scattered across the country's 50 biggest cities and their surrounding areas.
+24 percent of them live in just two cities - New York and Los Angeles.
+Despite its considerable homeless population, New York has a very low rate of unsheltered individuals: only 4.6 percent lived on the streets in early 2023, which is in part due to the two cities opposing climates.
+In Los Angeles, 73.3 percent of homeless people were listed as unsheltered at the same time.

-The CoCs for New York and Los Angeles - so-called Continuums of Care or local planning bodies coordinating the response to homelessness - saw around 62,000 and 65,000 homeless people in the early 2022 count.
-Other CoCs in the U.S. experiencing a high level of homelessness are Seattle/King County with around 13,3000 homeless people registered as part of the count, and San Jose and Santa Clara in California with more than 10,000.
-Out of the 10 CoCs with the biggest homeless populations registered in 2022, six were located in California.
+The CoCs for New York and Los Angeles - so-called Continuums of Care or local planning bodies coordinating the response to homelessness - saw around 88,000 and 71,000 homeless people in the early 2023 count.
+Seattle/King County registered around 14,000 homeless people when just counting the sheltered homeless population - rank 3 nevertheless.
+Other CoCs in the U.S. experiencing a high level of homelessness are San Diego, Denver, San Jose and Santa Clara in California with around 10,000 homeless people counted each.
+Out of the 10 CoCs with the biggest homeless populations registered in 2023, five were located in California.

 Description